src47/multibax-sklearn/README.md

 ## Directories

-We highly recommend reviewing the following tutorial notebooks trying out BAX acquisition on custom tasks
+We highly recommend reviewing the following tutorial notebooks before using BAX acquisition functions for specific experimental goals.

 1) tutorial_1_expressing_a_goal_as_an_algorithm.ipynb: This notebook explains how to pose an experimental goal as an algorithm and showcases running an algorithm on the ground-truth function as well as running an algorithm on posterior draws from a trained surrogate Gaussian Process model.